sassygrody/JSgrcoerylist/README.md

 - The same item can be dragged to the `Grocery List` multiple times.
 - When an item is added to the `Grocery List`, the total price is updated to reflect the new changes.

 As you approach this problem, you should be thinking about how to model the components as objects.
 What are the essential features of each object, and how do they relate to other objects?
 What properties does each object have?
 How will you connect the object model with the view layer (i.e. what is being displayed in the `document`)?

-##Releases
-###Release 0

-##Optimize Your Learning

-##Resources